City and County of St. John

-City and County of St. John was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1917.
+City and County of St. John was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1917.The district elected one member in 1867, and two members each election from 1872 to 1917.

 History

 Originally, Saint John had a special setup for representation in Parliament.
 The City of Saint John itself returned one member, and the entire County of Saint John (including the city) returned one as well, and two between 1872 and 1896.
 In effect, the city itself had two or even three Members of Parliament.
 This practice continued until 1914.

 After 1914, the counties of Saint John and Albert were joined, and the riding was known as St. John—Albert.
 It returned two Members of Parliament until 1935.
 In 1966, Albert County was moved to the Fundy—Royal riding and the district became known as Saint John—Lancaster.
 Saint John—Lancaster riding was abolished in the redistribution of ridings of 1976, and Saint John riding was created.